MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-getstringtypea.md

 This function converts the source string to Unicode and calls the corresponding <a href="https://docs.microsoft.com/windows/desktop/api/stringapiset/nf-stringapiset-getstringtypew">GetStringTypeW</a> function.
 Thus the words in the output buffer correspond not to the original ANSI string but to its Unicode equivalent.
 The conversion from ANSI to Unicode can result in a change in string length, for example, a pair of ANSI characters can map to a single
 Unicode character.
 Therefore, the correspondence between the words in the output buffer and the characters in the original ANSI string is not one-to-one in all cases, for example, multibyte strings.
-Thus <b>GetStringTypeA</b> is of limited use for multi-character strings. <a href="https://docs.microsoft.com/windows/desktop/api/stringapiset/nf-stringapiset-getstringtypew">GetStringTypeW</a> and <a href="https://docs.microsoft.com/windows/desktop/api/winnls/nf-winnls-getstringtypeexa">GetStringTypeEx</a> are recommended instead.
+Thus <b>GetStringTypeA</b> is of limited use for multi-character strings. <a href="https://docs.microsoft.com/windows/desktop/api/stringapiset/nf-stringapiset-getstringtypew">GetStringTypeW</a> and GetStringTypeEx are recommended instead.

 When this function is used with a Unicode-only locale identifier, the function can succeed because the operating system uses the system code page.
 However, characters that are undefined in the system code page appear in the string as a question mark (?).